 All good things come to an end

 Ethernet emerged in the automation control room in the 1990s, it connected servers to workstations and, via a separate network interface card, provided access to master PLCs and controllers.
-It is not unusual to find Operational 'OT' Technology / SCADA systems in place today that were implemented at a time where operational threats were limited to path failure and a harsh environment.
+It is not unusual to find Operational 'OT' Technology / SCADA systems in place today that were implemented at a time when operational threats were limited to path failure and a harsh environment.
 This is just one aspect of obsolescence - others are far more obvious.

 End of Life Planning for OT Infrastructure

 There are many aspects of obsolescence that need to be considered within a management plan.
-Whether you have a 'mid-life' product with legacy firmware and minimal configuration or you can no-longer find spare hardware on eBay the outcome is the same your infrastructure is at increasing risk.
-With Operational 'OT' Technology systems, implemented in the 1990s or naughties, still operational, the networks and control systems that enable and operate them were of an an era where the threats of the time were either environmental or related to the speed of network recovery on path failure.
+Whether you have a 'mid-life' product with legacy firmware and minimal configuration or you can no-longer find spare hardware on eBay the outcome is the same - your infrastructure is at increasing risk.
+With Operational 'OT' Technology systems, implemented in the 1990s or noughties, still operational, the networks and control systems that enable and operate them were of an an era where the threats of the time were either environmental or related to the speed of network recovery on path failure.
 In recent times, the threat landscape has changed beyond recognition.
 Whilst the longer term view may be replacement, some short term adjustments can mitigate many of the new generation of 'cyber related' risks.

 An OT network implemented, even a decade of more ago, to last the life time of the overarching process may have a number of key security features available for configuration, they were just never configured.
 A review and assessment of configuration combined with an appropriate protective monitoring strategy could extend the useful life of generally reliable 'Industrial Ethernet' hardware considerably.